 Washington U. contributes $250,000 toward Medicaid expansion

-JEFFERSON CITY, Mo. – Washington University has contributed $250,000 to an effort to place a Medicaid expansion question on Missouri’s November 2020 ballot.
+JEFFERSON CITY, Mo.
+(AP) _ Washington University has contributed $250,000 to an effort to place a Medicaid expansion question on Missouri’s November 2020 ballot.

+The St. Louis Post-Dispatch reports that the university contributed the money Friday to the campaign committee Missourians for Healthcare.

 A university spokeswoman says the $250,000 came from funds within the School of Medicine.

-Note: This story has been corrected to show Missourians for Healthcare is a campaign committee, not a political action committee.